wilddeer/Sniffer/README.md

 # Sniffer

 Sniffer is a browser/engine/os/device detection tool.
-Works both in browser and Node.
+Works both in a browser and with Node.

 [Live demo](http://wilddeer.github.io/Sniffer/test/demo.htm) (tests your browser UA string)